jessicapapinto/heart-disease-analysis-sql-powerbi/README.md

 - **Typical angina:** retrosternal discomfort lasting 2-15 minutes, triggered by exertion or stress, relieved by rest or nitrates
 - **Atypical angina:** only two of the above characteristics present
 - **Non-cardiac chest pain:** one or none of the above characteristics
 - **Asymptomatic:** no chest pain.
-Patient may have silent ischaemia
+Patients may have silent ischaemia

 This terminology has been considered ambiguous in recent literature *(DOI: 10.1161/HCQ.0000000000000112)*.
-A patient coded as asymptomatic may still have silent ischaemia — a clinically important consideration.
+A patient coded as asymptomatic may still have silent ischaemia, a clinically important consideration.

 ### 2.3 Cholesterol and Fasting Blood Sugar